 - Welded cylinders The welded cylinder is composed of a cylindrical cylinder rolled with thin steel plate and the heads at both ends.
 Welded gas cylinders are mostly used to hold low-pressure liquefied gases, such as liquefied sulfur dioxide.

-- Control cylinders Tube cylinders are seamless cylinders made of seamless steel tubes.
+- Control cylinders Tube cylinders are seamless cooking cylinders made of seamless steel tubes.
 The two ends of the head are formed by heating the steel tube on a special machine tool through spinning or extrusion.

-- Punching and drawing cylinders It is heating the ingot, stamping the concave head first, then drawing it into an open cylinder blank, and then making the top head and the interface pipe according to the method of controlling the cylinder.
+- Punching and drawing cylinders It is heating the ingot, stamping the concave head first, then drawing it into an open cylinder blank, and then welding making the top small head and the interface pipe according to the method of controlling the cylinder.

 - Winding cylinder

 The cylinder is made of aluminium inner cylinder and alkali-free glass fibers with a certain thickness winded outside the inner cylinder.
 The function of the aluminium inner welding cylinder state of the art cylinder fill plant is to ensure the tightness of the cylinder.
 The compressive strength of the cylinder depends on the glass fibre shell wrapped around the outside of the inner co2 cylinder (epoxy phenolic resin is used as binder).
 Shell fibrous material is easy to “ageing”, so its service life is generally not as good as steel cylinders.

 Cylinders can be classified into three categories according to the physical state of the filling medium.